clearlinux/clear-linux-documentation/source/clear-linux/concepts/security.rst

 ----------------------------

-While |CL| packages are optimized for performance on Intel® Architecture, security conscious kernel and compiler options are sensibly taken advantage of.
+While |CL| packages are optimized for performance on Intel® architecture, security conscious kernel and compiler options are sensibly taken advantage of.
 Below are some examples: